ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 - : ?width:int -> ?height:int -> window = <fun>
 ```

-Did that work or not?
-No it didn't.
-In fact it didn't even run the
+That didn't work.
+In fact, it didn't even run the
 `open_window` function at all.
 Instead it printed some strange type
 information.

-What's going on?
+Let's examine why:

-Recall currying and uncurrying, and partial application of functions.
-If
+Recall currying, uncurrying, and partial application of functions.
+Let's say
 we have a function `plus` defined as:

 ```ocaml